 This is not new approach and so this report is an update rather than a radical departure from previous reports.
 It is only possible to create and report on long term impacts by having a long-term approach and for this to be embedded in everything Chiquita does.
 Reflections on this approach from Prof. Philipp Aerni of the University of Zurich are found at the start of the report.

-How Chiquita leads the industry on major environmental and social issues:
+Chiquita leads the industry on major environmental and social issues.

-For the past 20 years, Chiquita has also held the industries only International framework agreement with international trade union federations: the IUF and COLSIBA.
-By maintaining these relationships, Chiquita can once again report that wages for even the lowest paid worker exceeds a living wage by an average of 30%.
+For nearly 20 years Chiquita has held the industries only International Framework agreement with international trade union federations the IUF and COLSIBA.
+The benefits to both parties are multiple.
+Chiquita is able to again report on wages that even for the lowest paid worker on average exceed a living wage by 30%.

-Chiquita is also leading the way in women’s empowerment and children’s rights.
-The brand proactively champions women’s rights and work toward the elimination of gender pay gaps, taking a zero-tolerance approach toward violence, discrimination and sexual harassment.
+Chiquita is also leading the way in women’s empowerment and child rights: they proactively champions women’s rights and work towards the elimination of gender pay gaps, and takes a zero-tolerance approach to violence, discrimination, and sexual harassment.
 The company was also the first to undertake the independent child rights assessment developed by UNICEF in Costa Rica and Panama.
 Deeply embedded in the communities that support its farms, Chiquita is committed to employee safety and wellbeing, and has adopted strong anti-bullying and whistle blower protection measures.

-In committing to sector-leading approaches, the company’s sustainability efforts are also helping to meet the UN’s sustainable development goals (SDGs) – for example, SDG 6, which ensures sustainable management of water and sustainable management for all, particularly by substantially reducing pollution, increasing water use efficiency and protecting and restoring water-related ecosystems.
+In committing to sector-leading approaches, the company’s sustainability efforts are also helping to meet the UN’s sustainable development goals (SDGs) – for example, SDG 6, ensuring the availability and sustainable management of water and sustainable management for all, particularly by substantially reducing pollution, increasing water use efficiency and protecting and restoring water-related ecosystems.